 It’s a pizza base, it’s summery, fresh corn on the cob, and it’s cheese.
 All three in one excellent combination.

-This is a different use of the sweetcorn – as a topping for a tart.
-And a good use of the odd frozen pizza dough ball sometimes knocking about the freezer.
-Made from scratch or shop bought – I won’t judge you.
+This recipe is a different use of the sweetcorn, as a topping for a tart.
+And it's a good use of the odd frozen pizza dough ball sometimes knocking about the freezer.
+But of course it doesn't have to be made from scratch: it will be lovely also if shop bought, I won’t judge you.

-5 things to do with a spare pizza ball
+5 things to do with a spare pizza dough ball

 Those (superior and smug) of us who make their own pizza from scratch, dough and all, always end up with a leftover dough ball in the freezer.
 So what can you do with an odd frozen chunk or two of dough?

 The obvious use, you can make pizza.
-I defrost it beforehand and proceed as with fresh, gutted that there is only one of those.
+I defrost it beforehand and proceed as with fresh, gutted that there was only one of those.

 You can also make a scaccia which is another wonderful Italian food invention: pizza dough rolled out really thin and folded, folded and folded with whatever filling you have at hand.
 Tomato sauce.
 Cheese.
 Leftover broccoli.

-Turn your back on Italy and make pissaladière with your pizza dough.
+Turn your back on Italy and make a pissaladière with your pizza dough.
 It’s pizza, only French and so it is topped with things like onions and anchovies rather than tomato and cheese.
-De-li-choose aussi.
+De-li-choux aussi.

 And finally my favourite: a tart.
 Savoury not sweet, for dinner not dessert.
-I never top it with anything heavy or stodgy, no meat but rather plants, green ones like beet leaves, spinach – or with sweetcorn.
+I never top it with anything heavy or stodgy: usually no meat but plants, something vibrant green like beet leaves or spinach.
+This time it's with sweetcorn.

 How to make corn tart base from pizza dough

-You could just roll out the dough and use it like that but it might end up dry.
-I like to zing it up and turn it into something more similar to short crust, be it Italian or French.
+You could just roll out the dough and use it like that but it might end up a little dry.
+I like to zing it up and turn it into something more similar to shortcrust, be it Italian or French.

 All it needs is a little oil and cheese kneaded into the dough, or oil and a lot of cheese, depending on your appetite.
 I roll the dough out roughly, drizzle it with oil then sprinkle cheese and knead it back up hotch-potch style.
 Roll, drizzle, repeat.